p4wnsolo/p4wnsolo-joyterm/README.md

 6) View the command output on the OLED screen

 ## Tips:
-- The SPACE character (" ") exists in at least two character sets:  "a-z" and "A-Z" (both uppercase and lowercase alphabet character sets have the SPACE character *after* the "Z" character.
+- The SPACE character (" ") exists in at least two character sets:  "a-z" and "A-Z" (both uppercase and lowercase alphabet character sets have the SPACE character *after* the "Z" character or before the "A" character).
 - The character set repeats (or "cycles") when the last character in the set is reached.
 So you can just keep scrolling through characters (ex:  If you're on the A character, press Left to go to Z from A, or press Right to go from A to B).

 There are four (4) character sets: